nwlandry/nwlandry.github.io/index.md

 * Dynamical systems

 ## Recent News
+* **June 2022**: I started as a postdoctoral research associate at the University of Vermont!
+* **May 2022**: Joint work with [jimi adams](https://jimiadams.github.io) on the limitations of using uniplex data representations for modeling multiplex contagion is now available on the [ArXiv](https://doi.org/10.48550/arXiv.2204.12348).
+* **March 2022**: I gave a talk at NERCCS 2022 on how community structure in hypergraphs can lead to polarization and won Best Oral Presentation.
 * **March 2022**: I defended my dissertation and am now a Doctor of Applied Mathematics!
 * **February 2022**: I performed in a concert as a member of a 5-piano ensemble!
 * **February 2022**: I accepted a postdoctoral position at the University of Vermont, working with the [Complex Systems Center](https://vermontcomplexsystems.org/) and the [TGIR Center](https://www.med.uvm.edu/tgircobre/home) under Jean-Gabriel Young and Laurent Hébert-Dufresne!